hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/namespace_protection.rst

 name, some version numbers, an *apply* function and namespaces.
 The apply function is what defines the behavior of a transaction family according to the `get` and `set` operations on addresses of the Global State.
+The goal of having a family declaring namespaces is to indicate the subset of addresses it will use for its `get` (read, inputs) and `set` (write, outputs) operations.
+It is important to remind that the namespace is not a 1-to-1 relationship between namespaces and transaction families.
+Some transaction families like :doc:`Settings Transaction Family
+<../transaction_family_specifications/settings_transaction_family>` or
+:doc:`BlockInfo Transaction Family
+<../transaction_family_specifications/blockinfo_transaction_family>`
-The goal of having a family declaring namespaces is to reserve a set of addresses for its own use, to avoid transaction families tampering unexpectedly one another's addresses.
-When desired, the validators can verify that transaction processors only perform `set` operations whose addresses have a prefix in common with one of the family’s specified namespace prefix(es).
+write data at addresses that other transaction families could use, e.g. an onchain setting or the timestamp of the latest block.
+Nevertheless, for security reasons, it is important to make sure transaction families cannot tamper data at addresses they only intend to read.
+To this end, and when explicitly activated, the validators can verify that transaction processors only perform `set` operations whose addresses have a prefix in common with one of the family’s specified namespace prefix(es).
 By default and for better flexibility, this namespace protection is not enforced by the validators, but when activated, this feature augments enforcement of the transaction processors declaration done during registration.

 In order to make validators enable namespace protection,